-On-the-job training payments to employers are deemed to be compensation for the extraordinary costs associated with training participants and the costs associated with the lower productivity of the participants.
-Employers may be reimbursed up to fifty (50) percent of the wage rate of an OJT participant for the extraordinary costs of providing the training and additional supervision related to the OJT.
-Employers are not required to document such extraordinary costs.
+D. Rate Of Reimbursement To The Employer - On-the-job training payments to employers are deemed to be compensation for the extraordinary costs associated with training participants and the costs associated with the lower productivity of the participants.
+20 CFR § 663.710(b) states that employers may be reimbursed up to 50% of the wage rate of an OJT participant for the extraordinary costs of providing the training and additional supervision related to the OJT.
+However, in December 2012 the State received waiver approval from the U.S. Department of Labor to allow reimbursement to the employer on a graduated scale based on the size of the business.

-For one-time NEG purposes, states shall be allowed to waiver (by virtue of receiving the OJT NEG) the fifty percent employer limit for reimbursement and use a sliding scale for OJT employer reimbursement.
-In Nebraska, the sliding scale shall be based on the Employer Size at local operation where the OJT placements will be made as identified below:
+For OJT employer reimbursement, the sliding scale shall be based on the Employer Size at local operation where the OJT placements will be made, as identified below.

-- 1-50 employees up to 90% reimbursement of the trainee's wage; - 51-250 employees up to 75% reimbursement of the trainee's wage; and - 251 and more employees-standard 50% reimbursement of the trainee's wage;
+- 1-50 employees up to 90% reimbursement of the trainee's wage - 51-250 employees up to 75% reimbursement of the trainee's wage - 251 and more employees standard 50% reimbursement of the trainee's wage

-E. The maximum amount of reimbursement (Wage Cap);

-For the purpose of the OJT NEG, the training reimbursement level is restricted by a wage cap and is not to exceed a percentage (typically 50% up to 90%) of the state's average hourly wage rate.
-The training reimbursement percentage is applied against the participant's wage rate unless the wage rate exceeds the state's average hourly rate.
-In that case, the training reimbursement percentage must be applied against the state's average hourly rate.
-In Nebraska, the average wage rate is \$17.94/hour.
-(The total wage the participant receives may exceed Nebraska's average wage rate.
-However, the employer cannot receive a training reimbursement beyond a percentage of the capped level.)

-F. A training outline that reflects the work skills and competencies to be learned in the position;

-Efforts should be made to develop programs which contribute to occupational development, upward mobility, development of new careers, and opportunities for nontraditional employment.

-OJT NEG contracts must ensure the employer's responsibility for documenting skills gained by dislocated workers during the training period.
+Official payroll records containing the trainee's hours and wages must be utilized to determine the amount reimbursed to an employer.

+Nebraska's current waiver, approved for July 1, 2012, through June 30, 2017, will make OJT a more viable option, especially for small business looking to get started or expand, and will allow them to adapt more rapidly to changes in technology and the marketplace with OJT options uniquely designed to achieve their specific developmental goals.
-- G. An outline of any other separate classroom training that may be provided by the employer; and - H. The employer's agreement to maintain and make available accurate and complete time and attendance, payroll and other records to support amounts claimed by the employer for reimbursement under the contract.

-The employer should preserve all trainee payroll, fringe benefit, and personnel records (including time and attendance sheets normally kept by the employer for employees) for three (3) years from the close of the applicable program year or longer if any litigation or audit has begun or any claim is instituted which involves these records.
-In that case, the employer shall retain the records beyond the 3 year period until the litigation, audit findings or claim has been resolved.

-- In the case of OJT contracts for employed workers, the OJT must relate to the introduction of new technologies, introduction to new production or service procedures, upgrading to new jobs that require additional skills, workplace literacy, or other appropriate purposes identified by the local board.
+- E. Training Outline Listing Work Skills To Be Learned In the Position A comprehensive list of work skills the trainee will learn during the contract period is a required part of the contract.
+Efforts should be made to develop programs which contribute to occupational development, upward mobility, development of new careers, and opportunities for nontraditional employment. - F. Other Classroom Training An outline of any other separate classroom training may be provided by the employer. - G. Employer's Agreement To Maintain And Make Available Accurate And Complete Time And Attendance, Payroll And Other Records To Support Amounts Claimed By The Employer For Reimbursement Under The Contract The employer must preserve all trainee payroll, fringe benefit, and personnel records (including time and attendance sheets normally kept by the employer for employees) for three years from the close of the applicable program year or longer if any litigation or audit has begun or any claim is instituted which involves these records.
+In that case, the employer shall retain the records beyond the three year period until the litigation, audit findings or claim has been resolved. - H. OJT Contracts for Employed Workers In the case of OJT contracts for employed workers, the OJT must relate to the introduction of new technologies, introduction to new production or service procedures, upgrading to new jobs that require additional skills, workplace literacy, or other appropriate purposes identified by the local board.

 OJT contracts may be written for eligible employed workers when the employee is not earning a self-sufficient wage as determined by local policy.
-[However, this provision is not applicable to the ARRA funded NEG.] - J. Written assurances.